garrandall/popular-music-data/tracks/soul-power--pt-1--james-brown.md

 Can you feel it, soul power
 You got to feel it, soul power
-Got to feel it, soul power, got to feel it, soul power We gotta, gotta gotta gotta...
+Got to feel it, soul power, got to feel it, soul power We gotta, gotta gotta gotta
 You gotta feel it, soul power...
 Hey, don't fall on the ground
 You've got to get down, down down down